ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 We began by using classical Newtonian mechanics considering only the two-body system.
 Here we taught the students about discretization as a basic concept of simulations.
 The students solved an equation of motion numerically by picking a starting position and velocity and evolving them in time with a finite number of steps employing a given force - in this first step this means the law of Newtonian gravity.
-This results either in parabolic "open" curves or elliptic closed curves fixed in space: In particular, the perihelion, the point of closest approach of the planet to the sun, does not move.
+This results either in parabolic open curves or elliptic closed curves fixed in space: In particular, the perihelion, the point of closest approach of the planet to the sun, does not move.
 Figure 2 shows an example of the latter trajectories.

 ![Mercury orbit around the Sun from Newtonian gravity](orbit-wo-GR.gif)